-Finish strong by grabbing a couple Davidoff cigars and heading to mash-up bar Barcade, a combination bar and arcade with a focus on classic video games and American craft beer for some nostalgic fun—Street Fighter anyone?
+Finish strong by grabbing a couple Davidoff of Geneva cigars and heading to mash-up bar Barcade, a combination bar and arcade with a focus on classic video games and American craft beer for some nostalgic fun—Street Fighter anyone?

 Eat Your Way Through NYC